This post was most recently updated on January 31st, 2022

 Sometimes, besides your best efforts, it still won’t set.
 Don’t feel bad, it could be the weather!
 Simply call it what it is – a syrup- and use it for something else.

 For starters, this may make an excellent glazing recipe for your baking projects.
 You might even use the jam to flavor your cakes or muffins.

-Another great idea is to use it as a yummy fruit syrup for your pancakes or ice cream.
+Pour it over and eat it on crackers or use it as a yummy syrup for your pancakes or .
 Or as a sauce for your desserts.

 Conclusions on how to fix that didn’t set